Andy Murdoch (footballer, born 1995): Greenock Morton

 On 23 September 2016, Murdoch signed for Greenock Morton on a contract until 15 January 2017.
 In November this deal was extended until the end of the season.

 After making over 30 starts for Morton in 2016-17, Murdoch signed for another year in May 2017.
 He made a total of 75 appearances across all competitions and scored 4 goals before he left the club at the end of his contract in 2018.

 Ayr United

 On 12 July 2018, Murdoch signed a one-year deal with Scottish Championship side Ayr United.
 He was part of a side that enjoyed a good Scottish League Cup run finishing top of their five team group with a 100% win record with twelve goals scored and only one conceded before defeating Scottish Premiership side Dundee 3-0 in the next round.
 They were then knocked out in the quarter-final against Murdoch's former club Rangers, losing 4–0.
 On 25 March 2019, Murdoch signed a new contract at Ayr for the 2019–20 season.

+Clyde

+On 3 August 2024, Murdoch moved on loan to Clyde in Scottish League Two until January 2025.
+After Murdoch departed Ayr in January, he signed a permanent deal with Clyde on 7 February 2025.